The impact of static distortion waves on superlubricity: Introduction

-Structural superlubricity\cite{hirano1990atomistic, shinjo1993dynamics, baykara2018emerging} is one of the most promising strategies to achieve ultra-low friction.
-This type of superlubricity relies on structural incommensurability, where the two surfaces (or a surface and an adsorbate) that meet at the sliding interface exhibit sightly different lattice spacings.
-Using the Frenkel-Kontorova model\cite{kontorova1938k} it can be shown that for a surface with a lattice spacing of $a$ and a rigid adsorbate with a lattice spacing of $b$ lateral forces become infinitesimal beyond a critical value of $a/b$.\cite{peyrard1983critical} However, incommensurate structures are often subject to deformations that may be driven by the forces occurring during interfacial sliding,\cite{filippov2008torque, PhysRevE.81.046105} or are a result of phase transitions\cite{hormann2022bistable, panich2012phase, stephens1984high, kilian2008commensurate} or static distortion waves.\cite{novaco1977orientational, novaco1979theory, mctague1979substrate, novaco1980theory, meissner2016flexible} We expect that these deformations strongly impact the frictional properties.
-This prompts the question, of whether it is possible to identify systems where incommensurate structures are stabilised and where robust structural superlubricity is maintained.
+Structural superlubricity is one of the most promising strategies to achieve ultra-low friction.\cite{hirano1990atomistic, shinjo1993dynamics, baykara2018emerging} This type of superlubricity relies on structural incommensurability, where the two surfaces (of a substrate and an adsorbate) that meet at the sliding interface exhibit sightly different lattice spacings.
+Using the Frenkel-Kontorova model,\cite{kontorova1938k} it can be shown that for a surface with a lattice spacing of $a$ and a rigid adsorbate with a lattice spacing of $b$ lateral forces become infinitesimal beyond a critical value of $a/b$.\cite{peyrard1983critical} However, incommensurate structures are often subject to deformations that may be driven by the forces occurring during interfacial sliding,\cite{filippov2008torque, PhysRevE.81.046105} or are a result of phase transitions,\cite{hormann2022bistable, panich2012phase, stephens1984high, kilian2008commensurate} or static distortion waves.\cite{novaco1977orientational, novaco1979theory, mctague1979substrate, novaco1980theory, meissner2016flexible, forker2017classification} The precise quantification of the impact these deformations have on the frictional properties is of great interest for the design of superlubricating interfaces.

-To this aim, we investigate the static friction coefficient of interfaces between metal substrates and molecular adlayers (organic/metal interfaces).
-The static friction coefficient is directly related to the maximal lateral force that occurs when two interfaces slide against each other.
-It is usually larger than the dynamic friction coefficient,\cite{huang2020coefficients} which is related to the dissipative forces during interfacial sliding.
-As a result, an ultra-low static friction coefficient implies superlubricity.
-Experimental examples for low static friction coefficients are for instance polytetrafluorethylene on polytetrafluorethylene with \num{4e-2}, hard steel on hard steel, which exhibits \num{7.8e-1}, or hard steel on graphite with \num{2.1e-1}.\cite{barrett1990fastener}